 The field course format is unique among first detector-type educational programs.
 Participants have rated the hands-on field course as outstanding and a highly-effective educational professional development experience that cements the concepts learned online.

 The curriculum has evolved as new pest threats have emerged, or as new management, tools and knowledge have developed.
-For example, when the Asian gypsy moth was found in 2015, OSU Extension developed a new module that was delivered to community groups located in the zone that was to be treated by aerial insecticide.
-The effort built trust and understanding among the public, and gave them an opportunity to learn from and interface with people from the agencies responsible for managing Asian gypsy moth.
+For example, when the Asian spongy moth (formerly known as gypsy moth) was found in 2015, OSU Extension developed a new module that was delivered to community groups located in the zone that was to be treated by aerial insecticide.
+The effort built trust and understanding among the public, and gave them an opportunity to learn from and interface with people from the agencies responsible for managing Asian spongy moth.